 Tracey Patterson, MPH, Director of Legislation Office 510.433.1122 ext.
 101, Cell 415.794.8645, email@example.com

-Tracey directs CFPA's state legislative efforts.
-She also leads the work on school meal quality and afterschool nutrition in an effort to ensure that student meals are nutritious, appealing and accessible.
-Prior to joining CFPA in 2013, she had a decade of experience in health and education.
-Tracey has led efforts with policy makers, public schools, community-based organizations and coalitions, academics/researchers, and public health departments.
-She has a Master of Public Health from the City University of New York.
+Tracey directs CFPA's state legislative efforts and annual policy development process.
+Her areas of expertise include policy advocacy to increase access to federal nutrition programs, improve the quality of food in schools and community settings, and working in collaboration with community-driven actions.
+Prior to joining CFPA in 2013, she had a decade of experience in public health and education in high-poverty communities in California, Louisiana and New York.
+Tracey has led efforts with policy makers, public schools, community-based organizations, coalitions, researchers, and government agencies.
+She has a MPH from the City University of New York.

 Tia Shimada, MPH, Director of Programs Office 510.433.1122 ext.
 109, firstname.lastname@example.org